 Does The Order of Saint Joachim recognize other Orders?
 Can I join if I am a member of another Order?

-The Order of Saint Joachim welcomes members of other Orders, the only exception being an "Order" has been clearly been founded for no other purpose than to satisfy the vanity of applicants or to enrich the founders with little to no active charitable purpose.
-The Order of Saint Joachim does not participate in the "mutual recognition" of, or exchange of honours with, other orders.
+The Order of Saint Joachim welcomes members of other Orders, the only exception being an “Order” that has been clearly been founded for no other purpose than to satisfy the vanity of applicants or to enrich the founders with little to no active charitable purpose.
+The Order of Saint Joachim does not participate in the “mutual recognition” of, or exchange of honours with, other orders.
 Many members of other Orders find The Order of Saint Joachim to be a refreshing change from frequently hierarchical, closed and cliquish structures found elsewhere.
-While there is dignity and solemnity in The Order of Saint Joachim's proceedings, it is a friendly, small and welcoming Order for those who qualify.
+While there is dignity and solemnity in The Order of Saint Joachim’s proceedings, it is a friendly, small and welcoming Order for those who qualify.
 Recently some Orders have taken the unusual step of declaring that members of their Order cannot be members of any other Order.
-Whether they fear competition for the member's good works or charitable contributions or have decided that no other Order is worthy in their eyes, The Order of Saint Joachim finds such prohibitions - with respect - mean-spirited and counter-productive.
+Whether they fear competition for the member’s good works or charitable contributions or have decided that no other Order is worthy in their eyes, The Order of Saint Joachim finds such prohibitions – with respect – mean-spirited and counter-productive.
 Just as a Knight or Dame must prove themselves worthy of membership, it is the belief of The Order of Saint Joachim that a chivalric Order must prove its value to both its members and society at large.
 An Order that is meaningful and engaging to its members does not need to coerce loyalty from its members with such prohibitions.

 Does The Order of Saint Joachim Have Royal Sponsorship?